 Hold Your Position

-This is probably the most critical point of the negotiation, if you have to give the first price on the table, your goal is to hold strong.
+This is probably the most critical point of the negotiation if you have to give the first prize on the table, your goal is to hold strong.
 That means not saying anything and letting the other party soak it in.
 Very often, people feel insecure about negotiation and before the other party and even say anything, the person doing the quoting is undermining what they quoted by stating something like ‘but I can negotiation’ or ‘but we can discount it’.

-More often that not, the person on the other end is waiting for this quote and is writing it down which leads to a bit of lag time.
+More often than not, the person on the other end is waiting for this quote and is writing it down which leads to a bit of lag time.
 These few seconds, just quote and hold and let the conversation go where it needs to go.

 Compromise to your breaking point

 If the offer you present fits, great you are done.
 If not, they will most likely come to the table with a counter offer.
 If that offer is not within your range, state the lowest you can go, and if they can’t match that then the deal is no good.
-Unfortunately, in the speaking world, associations usually have fixed budget so haggling won’t get you very far in juxtaposition to someone trying to buy a car.
+Unfortunately, in the speaking world, associations usually have a fixed budget so haggling won’t get you very far in juxtaposition to someone trying to buy a car.

 Push where they aren’t

 Now that you have effectively negotiated the most important thing price, at this point, find those extra things you want in the deal as well that might not be very valuable to the other party but are very valuable to you.
-For instance, we like to have our clients film the event, or hire us to write a few articles on their website afterwards.
+For instance, we like to have our clients film the event, or hire us to write a few articles on their website afterward.
 If its a job offer, once the salary is agreed upon, you can then negotiate other nuanced items like commuter benefits, work from home benefits.
 If it’s a car, it would be extras like warranties, seat covers, etc.

 Well, that’s it.
 There are many articles around the web on this particular topic, this is my perspective on how typical negotiation works from a simple perspective.
 It’s a pretty simple approach, many people skip the first step and stumbling on pausing.
-With this broad view of negotiation, you can walk into any negotiation situation and understand some of the process that are happening behind the scene.
-If you are an expert in negotiation then this post was probably a waste of your time and unfortunately, you won’t be able to negotiate any of your time back.
+With this broad view of negotiation, you can walk into any negotiation situation and understand some of the processes that are happening behind the scene.
+If you are an expert in the negotiation then this post was probably a waste of your time and unfortunately, you won’t be able to negotiate any of your time back.